kevinohara80/salesforcedx-circleci-demo/README.md

   * Once saved, click `Manage` to set up policies.
 I used "Admin Approved" for the permitted users and added the correct profiles to the app.

-4. Create a project in github and add your source files
+4. Create a project in github, set it up for use with SFDX, and add source files

 5. Add the project to your Circle CI account